The Ultimate Guide to Dump Truck Financing

 This being said, however, for highly qualified borrowers, you can access bank-like interest rates with the simple application process and funding speed of an online lender by working with Crest.

-Finally, another worthwhile lender for dump truck financing is Currency Capital.
+Finally, another worthwhile lender for dump truck financing is Currency Finance (formerly known as Currency Capital).
 Like the other lenders we’ve reviewed, Currency is well-known for their equipment financing program.

 With Currency, you can expect:

 - Loan amounts: You can access new or used dump truck financing from Currency in amounts up to $2 million.

 - Interest rates: The specific interest rate will vary based on your financing and qualifications, but generally, Currency’s interest rates start around 6%.

 - Terms: Currency offers flexible repayment terms of up to seven years.

 Like Balboa, Currency offers an expedited application process for smaller loan applications.
 If you’re applying for dump truck financing under $150,000, you can simply fill out an application and then provide a formal quote for your funded equipment.
 For these smaller deals, Currency can fund businesses in 24 hours.

 This being said, overall, it’s pretty straightforward to apply and receive business funding with Currency.
 Additionally, their qualifications are fairly flexible—you only need a credit score of 620 and annual revenue of $120,000 to qualify.

 In this way, like eLease, with no time in business requirement, Currency is another notable option for dump truck financing for startup businesses.

 As you can see, some of the business loan requirements you’ll need to meet to qualify for commercial dump truck financing will depend on the lender you’re working with.
 This being said, however, as we’ve mentioned, dump truck financing can be easier to qualify for than other types of financing—as the dump truck itself serves as collateral on the loan.